nagato0519/Stack-Subflow/SETUP_GMAIL_NOW.md

    - Make sure you restarted the dev server after editing `.env.local`

 2. **Authentication failed**
-   - Verify the password has no spaces: `xtytbokcvsxgewiq`
+   - Verify the password has no spaces: `gljjgeybuyuubypn`
    - Verify the email is correct: `contact@stack-community.org`
    - Make sure 2-Step Verification is enabled on this Gmail account